Te Aroha spas

 Te Aroha is known for antique stores and has also attracted its fair share of artists.
 Try Red Tui Art for ceramic artworks, or visit the showroom of Raewyn Penrose – one of New Zealand’s foremost creators of merino-based fashion garments.

 Another well-known artist is Adrian Worsley, who has found inspiration from yesteryear in his sculpting business Historic Creations.
 One-off sculptures of classic bikes, knights, farmers and dragons intricately made out of scrap metal adorn his workshop, and any commission is sure to be a standout piece.
-Tours of Adrian Worsley’s gallery are also available.
+Tours of Adrian Worsley’s gallery are also available by appointment.

 Hand in hand with Te Aroha’s electric range of shops and stores are its cafes and eateries.
 From gourmet fare in quirky cafes and wine bars such as Ironique, Berlusconi and Banco to Simply Blue’s New York style deli and artisan sausages at Franks Sausages, there is something to suit everyone’s tastes.